shasvat23/RideSharingApp/ReadMe.txt

 2) The app will ask initially for the max grid points x and y

-3) Passenger Input is through a .txt file rather than json (I am not so much familiar with j son format).
-The app reads a "PassengerList.txt" file which should reside in the same folder as the executable.
+3) Passenger Input is through a .txt file .The app reads a "PassengerList.txt" file which should reside in the same folder as the executable.

 4)  The format for txt file is simple, for eg "Ian 2 2 4 6", means Passenger name is Ian, his starting pt is (2,2) and end pt is (4,6).One line has only one passenger info

 5) Very Imp: Once a file is read it gets deleted so that same information is not read by app over and over